There are around 2.8 million sole traders in the UK. It is the most popular, and simplest, way of starting and running a business.

-- If you are going to have an annual turnover of £79,000 or more (from 1st April 2013), you must register for Value Added Tax.
+- Whether you are a sole trader or a limited company, if your business has an annual turnover of £81,000 or more (from 1st April 2014), you must register your business for Value Added Tax.

 - Sole traders are not required to fulfil the administrative and legal paperwork that is required if you run a limited company.
 You will have less administrative ‘hassle’ as a sole trader.

 - If anything goes wrong with your sole trader business, you are personally responsible to settle any financial liabilities incurred, as there is no distinction between your business and personal assets.